 Ontario Disability Support Program

-If you are a resident of Ontario and have a disability that is expected to last one year or more, you may be eligible for the Ontario Disability Support Program (ODSP).
+If you live in Ontario and have a disability that is expected to last for at least one year, you could be eligible for the Ontario Disability Support Program (ODSP)..

 - Income